Schitt's Creek: Filming style and locations

 Schitt's Creek was filmed using a single camera set-up with no live audience or laugh track.
-The interior scenes for the first two seasons were filmed at Pinewood Toronto Studios in Port Lands area of Toronto, while interior scenes for season three were shot at Dufferin Gate Studios in (Etobicoke) Toronto.
+The interior scenes for the first two seasons were filmed at Pinewood Toronto Studios in the Port Lands area of Toronto, while interior scenes for season three were shot at Dufferin Gate Studios in (Etobicoke) Toronto.
 Interior scenes were also filmed at Revival Studios in (Leslieville) Toronto for an unknown number of seasons.
 The remainder of the series is filmed on location in Goodwood, the Regional Municipality of Durham in the Greater Toronto Area, Brantford and Mono, where the motel scenes are filmed.
 Goodwood was one of 30 towns scouted for the fictional location of Schitt's Creek before production of the series began in 2014.
-The Canadian Press wrote June 27, 2019 that Goodwood had become a "tourist hot spot" as filming for the current season concluded.
+The Canadian Press wrote June 27, 2019, that Goodwood had become a "tourist hot spot" as filming for the current season concluded.

 The series was filmed in several additional locations during its run.
 The opening shot of the first season features Lisa Vanderpump’s former Beverly Park estate in Los Angeles as the facade of the Rose family estate.
 Interior shots of the Rose family estate were filmed on location in a Sistine Chapel-inspired mansion in Toronto (30 Fifeshire Road near Bayview Avenue and York Mills Road).
 Main Street Stouffville served as a filming location for an unspecified number of scenes (Thicketwood Veterinary Hospital) in the series' first two seasons.
 Applewood Farm and Winery in Stouffville was also used.
 Scenes involving the fictional retailer, Blouse Barn, in seasons two and three were filmed on location on Main Street Unionville in Markham.
 In the season four episode "The Jazzaguy," scenes involving a spa retreat were filmed on location at Monte Carlo Inn in Vaughan, Ontario.
 Exterior filming also took place at Rattlesnake Point in Milton for season five's "The Hike".
 In season six's "Smoke Signals", the series shot on location at Graydon Hall Manor, a wedding venue in Toronto.
 The series also filmed in Bay-Adelaide Centre and Toronto-Dominion Centre for the season six episode "The Pitch".
 Additional filming for several season six episodes took place at a local motel in Brantford.

 The former Hockley Motel in Mono, where the exterior shots of the Rosebud Motel were filmed, was marketed for sale by its owners in November 2020.